Trump pleads not guilty to 34 charges; admonished by judge

 Wearing his signature dark suit and red tie, Trump turned and waved to crowds outside the building before heading inside to be fingerprinted and processed.
 He arrived at court in an eight-car motorcade from Trump Tower, communicating in real time his anger at the process.

-“Heading to Lower Manhattan, the Courthouse," the voluble ex-president posted on his Truth Social platform.
+“Heading to Lower Manhattan, the Courthouse," he posted on his Truth Social platform.
 "Seems so SURREAL — WOW, they are going to ARREST ME.
 Can’t believe this is happening in America.
 MAGA!”

 Trump, who was impeached twice by the U.S. House but was never convicted in the U.S. Senate, is the first former president to face criminal charges.
-The nation's 45th commander in chief was escorted from Trump Tower to the courthouse by the Secret Service and may have his mug shot taken.
+The nation's 45th commander in chief was escorted from Trump Tower to the courthouse by the Secret Service.

 “He is strong and ready to go,” Trump lawyer Joe Tacopina told The Associated Press.
 Earlier, Tacopina said in a TV interview that the former president wouldn't plead guilty to lesser charges, even if it might resolve the case.
 He also said he didn't think the case would make it to a jury.